Katherine Wolf

 The whole idea of “ebenezers” is that they enable us to tangibly remember the goodness of God having brought us thus far, so I set up reminders everywhere of just how far I’ve come.
 And the opportunity to tell my story to an empathetic listener has changed how I think about my story and how I remember it.

 I once heard that the word remember appears in the Bible doubly more than trust or believe.
-We already know the end of the story, but we forget, which is why we have to intentionally partner with the Holy Spirit to remember what God has done and what He's going to continue to do in our lives.
+We already know the end of the story, but we forget, which is why we have to intentionally partner with the Holy Spirit to remember what God has done and what he’s going to continue to do in our lives.

 QUESTION #6: inspire